spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 #### <a name="discount-calculation-tab"></a>Discount calculation tab

-This section contains information you need to know when working with discount calculations in the *Discount calculation* tab.
+This section contains information you need to know when working with discount calculations on the **Discount calculation** tab.

 **CALCULATOR TYPE**

 The discount can be calculated in two ways:
-* *Percentage*: The discount is calculated as a percentage of the discounted items' prices.
+* Percentage: The discount is calculated as a percentage of the discounted items' prices.
 If selected, you need to set the percentage value (for example, 25)
-* *Fixed amount*: A fixed amount is discounted.
+* Fixed amount: A fixed amount is discounted.
 If you select this type, you need to specify the amount (Gross, Net, or Both) for each currency used in your store.

 Example: